 Terminator Only: This is for applications where you can control the data being transmitted to the display, and wish to use the very simplest form of communication possible.
-Terminator Only protocol is available by setting the address DIP switch to Terminator Only (switches 7, 8, 9 and 10 ON).
+Terminator Only protocol is available by setting the Protocol switch to Terminator Only.

 Simple Packet: This protocol is for applications where you can control the data being transmitted to the display, but where you would like to access advanced features.
 These features include independently addressing multiple displays, flashing the display, or controlling an optional relay in the display.
-Simple Packet protocol is available by setting the address DIP switch to settings 0 to 14.
-VDP4 allows defining addresses 0 to 255.
+Simple Packet protocol is available by setting the Protocol DIP switch to Simple Packet.
+An unit address of 0 if the default.
+Addresses of 0 to 255 are available.

-This protocol can also be used for applications where you simply want to connect one or more 87/232 displays to a keypad, and display whatever you type in.
+This protocol can also be used for applications where you simply want to connect one or more 87/708 displays to a keypad, and display whatever you type in.
 It is also used for clock applications where the time is to be periodically set from a keypad.
 Vorne manufactures a low cost and simple to operate hand held terminal for Keypad applications called the Mini-T. Or, if you prefer, you can use our free WindowsTM software utility 87 Express, to read or set values right from your PC.
 If after reviewing the remainder of this section, this seems to be the best communication protocol for your application, please request the Advanced Applications Guide.